'There is no solitude in the world like that of the big city.'

 'Man cannot live on bread alone' it must be remembered.

-Co-operative shops/banks were installed, social clubs for every denomination were introduced to instil a sense of belonging & it worked like a charm, today every effort is directed at pacifying the millions of West Indian/Asian families; - dole, benefits, rented housing, grants for businesses, drugs, temples etc etc. However, there are few, if any Asian or West Indin communities
+Co-operative shops/banks were created, social clubs for every denomination were introduced to instil a sense of belonging & it worked like a charm, today every effort is directed at pacifying the millions of West Indian/Asian families; - dole, benefits, rented housing, grants for businesses, drugs, temples etc etc. However, there are few, if any Asian or West Indin communities

-outside of the towns & cities.
+outside of the towns & cities in the UK.

 When I look around about me going to work every morning I wonder, what are all these people doing, what is their philosophy for life, what are they trying to achieve apart from chasing the dollar, what is their goal?

 They are, for the most part, oblivious to the fact that someone, somewhere has contrived their situation for a definite end & it's not a politician.
-What good does a city create except for the goods & services owned by those certain monopolies with a philosophy on existence?
+What good does a city achieve except for the goods & services owned by those certain monopolies with a philosophy on existence?
 I can't think of any apart from those devout religionists with a 'He who is last shall be first' doctrine, who, I can wager are becoming few & fewer in numbers, & that also by design, the design being, a socialistic world order, based on the Utopian literature of the post Reformation period

 'the ends justify the means' as they say.